 Build your retirement fund wisely

-When saving up to retire early, you’ll be saving for the long-term.
+When saving money to retire early, you’ll be saving for the long-term.
 This is where it’s important to know the differences between saving in cash and investing, as well as the different types of accounts available to you.

-You could split your savings across several different types of accounts so that you have money available at the age you plan to retire but access to another pot later on.
+You could split your savings across several different types of accounts, so that you have money available at the age you plan to retire but access to another pot later on.

 For example, if you chose to save or invest in an ISA, you could use this money at any time and then access your private pension at 55 and State Pension at 66 (this age limit is likely to change).